Istiniel/rsschool-cv/cv.md

 ## Biography

-My name is Edmon, i studied to be a civil engineer (2014-2018).
+My name is Edmon.
+I studied to be a civil engineer (2014-2018).
 Later I'd been working by my proffesion about 3 years.
 Nowadays, i'm learning intensively front-end stuff to become an experienced web-developer

 ## Strengs (in my judgment)